Does Stock Price Depend Excessively on Impression Management? (Part 2)

 Smokers, pub-crawlers, and the obese will not agree!
 It is all very well to make resolutions, but what about temptation?
 Can we combine high gains with stock security?
 How do mutual funds and professional investors work?
 Why can’t I explore greener grass across the fence of sectors and industries I know well?

 You can form a gang and wield stock market clout.
 Local banks all over North America have weathered the sub prime storm with nary a scratch.
 How did they manage?
 Can small investors learn lessons for their stock portfolios?
 We have started work on an article entitled “The Investment Club as a Lesson from Community Banking Success”.
 Watch this web site to use our findings for your stock gains.
-You can also join our forum and ask for a custom alert when our findings are published.

 What do you think of Impression Management?
 Does it affect your stock investment decisions?
 Do you have new ways of protecting your portfolio from biased advice?
 Are you worried about misleading information in stock exchange news?
 Our forum community would love to hear from you.
 Start posting now!